ShinyGorilla/ShinyGorilla/README.md

-I make mods for a monkey game, sometimes othere stuff idfk
+I make mods for a monkey game, sometimes other stuff idfk

 I'm easily gabfoobled btw